 To learn more about Quality Management, please call 1-877-864-1454 and ask to speak to a member of the Quality Management Department.

 Quality Management Plans and Evaluations:

 Global Continuous Quality Improvement Committee

-Global CQI is independently composed and led by providers, CFAC members, and stakeholder members with Partners staff serving only in a facilitative role.
+Global CQI is independently composed and led by providers, CFAC members and stakeholder members with Partners acting as a host and liaison.
 The purpose of this committee is to promote improvements and processes within provider agencies that lead to greater consumer satisfaction.
-Some of the topics discussed are services, provider choice, and best practice models of treatment available in the Partners’ catchment area.
+Some of the topics discussed are services, provider choice and best practice models of treatment available in the Partners’ catchment area.
 Aggregate trends of network performance are also reviewed and addressed in this committee.